HugoMatilla/Effective-JAVA-Summary/README.md

 Using static factories can create constants of frequently requested instances and serve them in future requests.

-Internals of the immutable objects can also be share.
+Internals of the immutable objects can also be shared.

 They make great building blocks for other objects.

-The disadvantages is that require a separate object for distinct values.
-In some cases it could reach to a performance problem.
+The disadvantage is that a separate object is required for distinct values.
+In some cases it could create a performance problem.

 __How to deny subclassing in immutable objects__